 For your convenience information regarding the PhD Qualifying Exams and Candidacy are noted on this page.
-This information and more is available in the Chemical Engineering Graduate Studies Guide (PDF).
+This information and more is available in the Chemical Engineering Graduation Guide.

 Candidacy Exam and Approval of Research Progress Report

 All students are required to pass the candidacy examination ideally before the official start of the second year or at the latestby the second week of the second academic year (i.e. only in case of faculty schedule conflicts).
 This oral exam is administered by the candidacy committee and consists of two parts: